RTXteam/RTX-KG2/README.md

 # For Developers

-This section has some guidelines for KG2 developers
+This section has some guidelines for the development team for the KG2 build system.

 ## KG2 coding standards